dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 0.23 stable:**

+    * new tool to manage views and export model to TechDraw (magicView)
     * organize better the menu to be more readable (magicStart)
     * brackets for wall kitchen cabinets (magicStart, magicDriller)
     * redesign magixFixture (change into vector anchors and XYZ positioning)